JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 Dialectics: development following the pattern of thesis - antithesis - syntheses Marx believes that humans are concerned with material needs, any society needs to ensure these means are available.
 Struggle between classes, which is a specific role in the production and ownership of material goods. (bourgouisie and proletariat), he believes that the struggle between these classes moves history forward.

+Communism is society without class. (end of history/goal of history) Freedom or inevetable in future
+Stalin is a result of believing that communism is inevetable.

+**Collingwood**:
+##### history doesn't exist
+Past does not exist, it used to exist but not anymore, future does also not exist.
+Only present is real, what does the historian than study? current things are able to construct history.
+History idea constructed by historian, create a story which makes maximal sense